 The Hamburg Area Historical Society was incorporated August 23, 2001.
-The purpose of the society is to preserve the historic records of the area encompassing the Hamburg Area School District by collecting historical materials and pertinent artifacts.
-In March of 2002, the Hamburg Area Historical Society purchased a two-story stone house for use as a museum.
-The society has been able to trace the house back to 1876, but records show that the home is quite older than that.
+The purpose of the society is to preserve the unique history of this area generally encompassing the Hamburg Area School District, by collecting historical material and pertinent artifacts.
+In March of 2002, the Society purchased a two-story stone house for use as a museum.
+The house dates back to the early 1800s.

 Membership to the Society